pseuxide/BetterValorant/README.md

 2. Valorant in-game setting, set your "Aspect Ratio Method" to "Fill"
 3. Launch BetterValorant.exe
 4. (initial setting prompt will show up at first launch)
-5. press `~` key to enable true stretch, and `\` key to disable. and `=` key to quit the software.
-Note that this key settings is only taking my keyboard into account so you might feel it odd.
+5. press `\` key to enable/disable true stretch and `=` key to quit the software.

-So basically, everytime u hop into match, u press `~` to get true stretched res, and press `\` once u go back menu.
+So basically, everytime u hop into match, u press `\` to get true stretched res, and press `\` once u go back menu.

+my recommend resolution is 1280 x 960.

 # FAQ
 Q: How can I use a different resolution?
 It automatically applies previous resolution setting.